PjHurtig/hbc-frontend/README.md

  - HikeBikeClimb is a site for users that likes to hike, ride bikes, and/or climb.
 The site gives the user tools to create and view events in these categories of sport, and to collect their specific gear in gear lists that they can update as they update their gear, to keep track of and inspire other users that are interested in different gear set ups.
 A user can also add posts to update the other users on the site about their journey and milestones in these sports.

 ---

 ## Project Goals

- - The goal for this project was to create a place for enthusiasts of these three sports to come togehter and share information, inspiration and meet up at events big and small.
+ - The goal for this project was to create a place for enthusiasts of these three sports to come together and share information, inspiration and meet up at events big and small.

 Key functionality Goals
  - comprehensive navigation